Miami Sound Machine: Live Again/Renacer

 In 1977, Miami Sound Machine's first album Live Again/Renacer was released with two different covers.
 The group had several more releases on the Audiofon label, the RCA Victor label, and subsequently Miami Sound Machine's own label Miami Sound Machine Records.
 In 1978, Gloria Fajardo married Emilio Estefan Jr. after two years of dating.
 In 1979, Miami Sound Machine added American guitarist and native Miamian, Wesley B. Wright, and Cuban-born Fernando Garcia on trumpet (unrelated to "Kiki" Garcia).

 Miami Sound Machine

 By the end of 1979, the band was signed to Discos CBS International.
 Miami Sound Machine then released several albums, 45s, and twelve-inch singles beginning with the 1980 Miami Sound Machine album.
 The combination of traditional Latin rhythms and American R&B grooves combined with the songwriting of Gloria Estefan, "Kiki" Garcia, and Wesley B. Wright) set a crossover musical standard for the next two decades to come.

-1980s

-During the 1980s, with the popularity of Miami-based films and television series such as Scarface, Invasion U.S.A., and Miami Vice, the city was gaining a reputation as an exciting and notorious destination.
-South Beach and the remainder of Dade County was also attracting attention.
-NFL Miami Dolphins quarterback Dan Marino was breaking football records and adding to the Miami mystique.